 “The Chinese government lied to the world about the danger and contagious nature of COVID-19, silenced whistleblowers, and did little to stop the spread of the disease.
 They must be held accountable for their actions,” he alleged.

-According to the lawsuit, by late December, the Chinese health officials had serious evidence of human-to-human transmission.
+According to the lawsuit, the Chinese health officials had serious evidence of human-to-human transmission by late December.

 Despite this evidence, the Chinese health officials did not report the outbreak to the World Health Organization until December 31.
-When the Chinese authorities did inform the WHO of the outbreak, they denied the potential for human-to-human transmission, it said.
+When the Chinese authorities did inform the WHO of the outbreak, they denied the potential for human-to-human transmission.

 The lawsuit also alleges that, despite having knowledge of the disease, the Chinese officials did little to contain the spread.